When You DON'T Need a WhatsApp Bot — The 5-Question Test

 Why am I writing a post that tries to stop you from buying?

-After 50+ projects, I’ve seen the pattern: clients who start a bot when it doesn’t fit see no ROI and come back disappointed 3-6 months later.
-That’s bad for them and bad for me — I don’t want to build bots that die unused after a month.
+After 50+ projects, I’ve seen the same thing happen again and again: businesses that start a bot before they’re ready end up with no results and come back disappointed 3-6 months later.
+That’s bad for them — and honestly, bad for me.
+I don’t want to build a bot that sits unused after a month.

-So instead of selling to everyone, I prefer to build for those who’ll see clear ROI.
-This post is the “filter” I use on myself — and now you can use it too.
+So instead of selling to everyone, I’d rather work with businesses who’ll actually see a difference.
+This post is the checklist I run through with every prospect — and now you can use it on yourself.

 “Customers reach out to businesses through WhatsApp 175 million times every day.” — WhatsApp Business Platform overview, Meta

 That number sounds impressive — but it doesn’t mean your business is one of them.
-The 5-question test below is how I filter signal from noise.
+The 5-question test below is how I figure out who’s actually ready.

 5 situations where a WhatsApp bot = mistake